pezon/fb-snfl-awks/README.md

 of several groups of people who know each other from different purposes, relationships, communities, timelines, cities and states.

+`fb-snfl-awks` stands for *Facebook-Sperglord Nerbort-alpha* application.
+This project may be re-named to `fb-group-modsrgods' for *Facebook Group Moderation-on-Demand System: "Responding to Guilt and Death Successfully"*

 ## Sperglord Nerfbort Facebook research applications.

 Reducing audience attrition, "shitposting," "copypasta," and becoming a